API Automation using Java Karate Framework

 Perform the following:

-1. Navigate to the Main Canvas.
-Drag-and-drop the node and enter 'User management' as the name.
+1. Navigate to the Canvas.
+Add node and enter 'User management' as the name.

-3. Click edit icon for Login feature and add the following control names and control values as shown in the following table.
+3. Click on Login feature and add the following control names and control values as shown in the following table.
 Ensure to select Text Box as the Control Type for all the UI elements that you are providing:

 Control/UI element Name